top of page

 We stayed in one of these desert tents at the Thousand Nights Camp.

-Nizwa and Jebel Akhdar are driving distance from Oman, and can certainly be visited as a day trip for visitors based in Muscat.
+Nizwa and Jebel Akhdar are driving distance from Muscat, and can certainly be visited as a day trip for visitors based in the capital city.
 If time permits, I highly recommend a stay in the mountains, and exploring the mud villages, desert castles and forts of Nizwa with Jebel Akhdar as a home base.
 A mountain stay is unlike anywhere else in the region, and a completely serene conclusion to a road trip through Oman.

 The dreamy Nizwa Fort is one of the prettiest places I visited in Oman.
 Outfit details: Daughters of India dress linked here.